 L'Association Québécoise pour la didactique de l'histoire et géographie.
 Go to site

 Société des professeurs d'histoire du Québec.
 Go to site

 Le groupe des responsables de l'univers social.
 Go to site

 MEES Program Documents

-Below you will find various MEES documents for the Secondary Social Sciences domain.
-You may need to click Show List if there are several documents available.
+Below you will find various Ministry of Education program and evaluation documents for the Secondary Social Sciences domain.
+(Click "show list" when items are hidden.)

 The QEP program documents describe course aims, competencies to develop, and course content.

 Cycle 1 History and Citizenship Education Cycle 1 Download

 Cycle 2 History and Citizenship Education (Old program) Download

 Cycle 2 History of Quebec and Canada Sec.
 3 & 4 program Download